Hill’s Science Diet Adult Chicken Recipe Dry Cat Food

 In different cultures, there are events that relate passing from being a child to becoming an adult or coming of age.
 This often encompasses passing a series of tests to demonstrate that a person is prepared for adulthood, or reaching a specified age, sometimes in conjunction with demonstrating preparation.
 Most modern societies determine legal adulthood based on reaching a legally specified age without requiring a demonstration of physical maturity or preparation for adulthood.

-The cat (Felis catus), also referred to as the domestic cat, is a small domesticated carnivorous mammal.
+The cat (Felis catus), also referred to as the domestic cat or house cat, is a small domesticated carnivorous mammal.
 It is the only domesticated species of the family Felidae.
 Advances in archaeology and genetics have shown that the domestication of the cat occurred in the Near East around 7500 BC.
-It is commonly kept as a pet and farm cat, but also ranges freely as a feral cat avoiding human contact.
-Valued by humans for companionship and its ability to kill vermin, the cat's retractable claws are adapted to killing small prey such as mice and rats.
+It is commonly kept as a pet and working cat, but also ranges freely as a feral cat avoiding human contact.
+It is valued by humans for companionship and its ability to kill vermin.
+Its retractable claws are adapted to killing small prey species such as mice and rats.
 It has a strong, flexible body, quick reflexes, and sharp teeth, and its night vision and sense of smell are well developed.
 It is a social species, but a solitary hunter and a crepuscular predator.
-Cat communication includes vocalizations—including meowing, purring, trilling, hissing, growling, and grunting—as well as body language.
-It can hear sounds too faint or too high in frequency for human ears, such as those made by small mammals.
-It secretes and perceives pheromones.

 Female domestic cats can have kittens from spring to late autumn in temperate zones and throughout the year in equatorial regions, with litter sizes often ranging from two to five kittens.
-Domestic cats are bred and shown at events as registered pedigreed cats, a hobby known as cat fancy.
-Animal population control of cats may be achieved by spaying and neutering, but their proliferation and the abandonment of pets has resulted in large numbers of feral cats worldwide, contributing to the extinction of bird, mammal, and reptile species.
+Domestic cats are bred and shown at cat fancy events as registered pedigreed cats.
+Population control includes spaying and neutering, but pet abandonment has exploded the global feral cat population, which has driven the extinction of bird, mammal, and reptile species.

 Dry or dryness most often refers to:

-• Lack of rainfall, which may refer to
+- Lack of rainfall, which may refer to

-• Arid regions
+- Arid regions

-• Drought
+- Drought

-• Dry or dry area, relating to legal prohibition of selling, serving, or imbibing alcoholic beverages
+- Dry or dry area, relating to legal prohibition of selling, serving, or imbibing alcoholic beverages

-• Dry humor, deadpan
+- Dry humor, deadpan

-• Dryness (medical)
+- Dryness (medical)

-• Dryness (taste), the lack of sugar in a drink, especially an alcoholic one
+- Dryness (taste), the lack of sugar in a drink, especially an alcoholic one

-• Dry direct sound without reverberation
+- Dry direct sound without reverberation

 Dry or DRY may also refer to: